grafana/alloy/docs/developer/writing-component-documentation.md

 supplementary information to reenforce knowledge, and not as the primary source of information.

-Examples should be formatted using the [grafana-agent fmt](https://grafana.com/docs/agent/latest/flow/reference/cli/fmt/) command.
+Examples should be formatted using the [alloy fmt](https://grafana.com/docs/alloy/latest/reference/cli/fmt/) command.

 ## Exceptions